Spend hours pulling weeds, with sweat dripping off your brow, and you might be wondering, “why are weeds so bad for your garden?”

 Weeds can grow quickly, taking root downwards and outwards, so that your plants don’t stand a fighting chance.

-When weeds grow faster than your crops, they block out sunlight and steal water.
 They can create their own individual micro-climates that cause plants to become too cold in the morning.
 They can also cause your plants to become dehydrated.

 Reason #2: They Hide Your Plants